Introduction

 snap-store

-Note: The Snap Store runs on GNOME and it works best on GTK Ubuntu desktop environments.
-To err on the safe side and take full advantage of the Snap Store, install a Linux desktop environment that uses GTK, such as GNOME, Mate, or Cinnamon.
+The Snap Store runs on GNOME and works best on GTK Ubuntu desktop environments.
+To take full advantage of the Snap Store, install a Linux desktop environment that uses GTK, such as GNOME, Mate, or Cinnamon.

 Using Snap

 To use a snap package on your system, you need to install it first.
-Use the Snap Store if you prefer the GUI method, or use the terminal.
+Do this through the Snap Store for a graphical interface or via the terminal.

 To install a snap app via the terminal, enter the following command: